spanag/eden/docs/examples.rst

 The existing features of NeuroML, also combined with EDEN's extensions, allow users to set up *many* and *diverse* in-silico experiments.

+Knowing what's been laid out in the previous chapters, one can proceed with conducting an *in silico neuroscience* project between *model conception* and *results collection*.
+(Some knowledge of systems neurosicence, and the functioning of the model-related parts, is also still needed for before and after these points.)

-This part walks the reader through several popular use cases for models, introducing additional versatile techniques and ideas along the way.
-The reader is encouraged to repurpose parts of these examples (also together with examples from the previous parts) to construct and explore their own model ideas.
+This part walks the reader through various tutorials and popular modelling use cases, introducing additional versatile techniques and ideas along the way.
+The reader is encouraged to repurpose parts of these examples (also together with examples from the previous parts, and their natural curiosity) and use this guide as a springboard to set up and explore their own models using EDEN (and NeuroML in general, as applicable).

 .. toctree::
 	:caption: Model Examples